Arsenal21/easy-wp-smtp/easy-wp-smtp/readme.txt

 == Changelog ==

 = 1.3.3 =
+* Added option to allow insecure SSL certificate usage on SMTP server (thanks to ravipatel and bradclarke365).
 * Plugin is compatible again with WP version 4.3+ (thanks to lucrus for reporting).
-* Added option to allow insecure SSL certificate usage on SMTP server (thanks to ravipatel and bradclarke365).
+* Changing fields on Test Email tab is no longer shows "you have unsaved settings" notice.

 = 1.3.2 =
 * Hopefully fixed inability for plugin to save settings in some circumstances (thanks to all who kept reporting this issue).